-Hi guys!
-We have Feinstaubalarm in Stuttgart!
+From October 15 to April 15 we have Feinstaub-Season here in Stuttgart!
 You might have already heard of it.
-But maybe you wonder what all the fuss is about and what this Feinstaubalarm is anyway.
+But maybe you wonder what all the fuss is about and what this Feinstaubalarm in Stuttgart is anyway.
 Let me explain…

 Picture credit: Jana Braun